What Is Breadcrumbing? Behavior, Signs, and More

 Have you ever felt that someone was being consistently noncommittal, maybe even stringing you along?
 If so, you may have experienced a phenomenon commonly referred to as breadcrumbing.
 According to Forbes, breadcrumbing is “a contemporary dating term which refers to leading someone on when you have no intention of committing to them.”
-Below, we’ll unpack an era when technology is pivotal, discussing how it impacts interpersonal relationships, particularly romantic ones, may be essential.
-One such digital phenomenon that has emerged and taken center stage is breadcrumbing.
-This article unpacks the question, "what is breadcrumbing?" and explores its influence on relationships, self-esteem, and mental health.
+Below, we’ll unpack the question, "What is breadcrumbing?" and explore its influence on relationships, self-esteem, and mental health.

+Someone who engages in this type of emotional manipulation may exhibit this toxic behavior in various ways.
 One of the prevalent ways breadcrumbing manifests is through social media posts.
-A breadcrumber may occasionally like, comment on, or come out with posts to keep you hooked.
-They may also send you personal messages, but their engagement is often inconsistent and sporadic, leaving you wondering about their intentions.
+Someone who is seeking attention through breadcrumbing may occasionally like, comment on, or bait you with posts to keep you hooked.
+They may also send you personal messages, but their engagement is often inconsistent and sporadic, leaving you wondering about their intentions and whether they have a genuine interest in you.

 Breadcrumbing is also common in online dating and dating apps.
-The easy availability and discreetness these platforms provide through online dating can serve as a playground for individuals who breadcrumb.
-They may engage in charming conversation one day and then go silent for days, only to reappear without explanation.
+The easy availability and discretion these platforms provide can serve as a playground for individuals who breadcrumb.
+They may engage in charming conversation one day and then go silent, only to reappear without explanation.

 Outside of the digital world, breadcrumbing can also take place in person.
 For example, an individual might show interest through occasional flirty conversations, random meetups, or promises for future dates, but they may stop short of committing to a serious relationship.

-Breadcrumbing can significantly impact an individual's self-esteem.
 When people are exposed to this kind of intermittent reinforcement, they may find themselves needing constant reassurance.
-Craving more reassurance.
 Research suggests that intermittent reinforcement is the same mechanism behind addictive behaviors like gambling.
 A person may get an occasional reward that keeps them interested.

 The unpredictability of breadcrumbing can lead to a decrease in self-esteem, and individuals may begin to question their worth and attractiveness.
 Moreover, those with low self-esteem may be more susceptible to breadcrumbing.
 These individuals may tolerate poor treatment due to a perceived lack of options or fear of rejection.